em-baggie/my-grep/README.md

 - add a help command that outputs all the commands and their syntax

 - highlight matches with colour
-- output the line number of each line that matches the query
 - control case sensitivity through either a command line argument or an environment variable - decide which takes precedence